Evil Gods will rise and fall they must

 Technology is power, which may be used for good or evil.
 And technological trends increasingly suggest our future will include technology and its associated power beyond our present ability to imagine.

-The Benevolence Argument of the New God Argument concludes that any posthumanity, radically creative to the point of metacreativity in creating worlds of world creators, probably is more benevolent than humanity, corresponding with trust that God is good, basically because otherwise posthumanity would not have survived its increasingly complex technological ascendance long enough to attain and maintain such power.
+The Benevolence Argument of the New God Argument concludes that any posthumanity, radically creative to the point of metacreativity in creating worlds of world creators, probably is more benevolent than humanity.
+This correspondes with trust that God is good.
+And the reasoning is basically that, otherwise, posthumanity would not have survived its increasingly complex technological ascendance long enough to attain and maintain such power.

-Mormon scripture and tradition also uniquely describe Christ and Satan both as brothers and as competing influences in a heavenly war that began before the beginning of our world (Moses 4: 1-4), that continues to be fought in our world (Revelation 12: 7-13), that will lead to apocalyptic battles before and after the Millennium (D&C 88: 110-114), and that takes place on “every earth that ever was created … every earth has its redeemer, and every earth has its tempter” (Brigham Young, Journal of Discourses 14: 71-72).
+Mormon scripture and tradition also uniquely describe Christ and Satan both as brothers, and as competing influences in a heavenly war that began before the beginning of our world (Moses 4: 1-4).
+That war continues to be fought in our world (Revelation 12: 7-13).
+It leads to apocalyptic battles before and after the Millennium (D&C 88: 110-114).
+And it takes place on “every earth that ever was created … every earth has its redeemer, and every earth has its tempter” (Brigham Young, Journal of Discourses 14: 71-72).

 God always has been and is at least a posthuman projection.
 Our projections reflect us, our goods and our evils, and ultimately our esthetics.
 Our projections compete in an endless war for hearts and minds, and greater empowerment through words and actions, shaping worlds toward their increasingly concrete realization.

 Technology will empower posthuman realizations beyond our present ability to imagine.
 Evil Gods will rise.
 And fall they must.